Zytronium/aeroduel_backend/docs/API.md

 ## Current Endpoints
 - `POST /api/new-match` – Creates a new Aeroduel match in waiting state
-  - Uses a server-only token (`SERVER_TOKEN` env var) to ensure only the desktop app can create matches
-  - Validates `duration` (30–1800 seconds) and `maxPlayers` (2–16)
-  - Detects the local IP and constructs `serverUrl`, `wsUrl`, and `qrCodeData` using mDNS hostname (fallback to IP)
   - Only one match allowed at a time (returns 409 if match already exists)
   - INPUT: `{ serverToken, duration?, maxPlayers? }`
   - OUTPUT: `{ success, match }` (`match` includes `matchId`, `gamePin`, URLs, QR payload, etc.)

 - `POST /api/register` – Registers that a plane is online, but doesn't associate it with the current match yet
   - Called by the plane's ESP32 once it is on Wi‑Fi
-  - Registers/updates the plane in the in‑memory `planes` list
-  - Generates and stores a per‑session auth token for that `planeId` (used for future plane‑specific requests)
+  - Returns a per‑session auth token for that `planeId` (used for plane‑specific requests)
   - INPUT: `{ planeId, esp32Ip?, userId? }`
   - OUTPUT: `{ success, authToken, matchId }`

 - `POST /api/join-match` – Adds a plane to the current match's waiting room for a specific player
   - Called by the mobile app when a player hits the "join match" button
-  - Ensures the match is still in `waiting` state
-  - Ensures the requesting `userId` matches the one associated with the given `planeId`
-  - Enforces the `maxPlayers` limit
-  - Associates a `playerName` with that plane for the match and issues a player‑scoped auth token
+  - Assigns an auth token for the mobile app for the duration of the match
   - INPUT: `{ planeId, userId, playerName }`
   - OUTPUT: `{ success, authToken, matchId }`

 - `POST /api/hit` - Registers a hit during the match
   - Called by the ESP32s when a plane is shot by another plane
   - Only the ESP32s should make requests to this endpoint, as enforced by the auth token
-  - Validates `planeId` and `targetId` are associated with the current match and are not identical
-  - Adds a new "hit" `Event` to the match's `events` list
-  - Updates the `MatchPlane` for the target plane with the hit count
   - INPUT: `{ authToken, planeId, targetId }`
   - OUTPUT: `success`

 - `GET /api/planes` - List all online planes
-    - Returns a list of all online planes, including whether they have joined the current match or not and their current score if the match is ongoing
+    - Returns a list of all online planes, including if they have joined the current match and their current score if the match is ongoing
     - Anyone can make a request to this endpoint.
-Sensitive info such as auth tokens is no longer stored with these planes and is therefore exlcuded.
     - INPUT: none
-    - OUTPUT: `[{ planeId, userId?, playerName, score? }]`
+    - OUTPUT: `{ planes: [{ planeId, userId?, esp32Ip?, playerName?, registeredAt, hits, hitsTaken, isOnline, isJoined, isDisqualified }] }`

 ## Future Endpoints
 - `POST /api/start-match` - Begins an Aeroduel match